bricked-archive/astro-template/README.md

 ### Deploy to GitHub pages

-Enable pages in the [pages settings](https://github.com/brckd/astro-template/settings/pages).
+1. Enable pages in the [pages settings](https://github.com/brckd/astro-template/settings/pages).
-The static site will be built by the [`deploy.yml`](./.github/workflows/deploy.yml) workflow.
+2. Uncomment the push event in the [`deploy.yml`](./.github/workflows/deploy.yml) workflow to enable it.